-You will want to fly in early to the San Francisco Airport.
-If you want to hop on the shuttle, you need to arrive at the airport no later than noon on September 21st.
+You should fly in early to the San Francisco Airport.
+If you want to hop onto the shuttle, you must arrive at the airport no later than 9:30 a.m. on September 19th.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.

 The average high-temperature, in September, in Sonoma, California, is 85°F, while the average low-temperature is 56°.